Kwangjong/CSCheatSheet/README.md

 ## Search Algorithms
 ### Linear Search / Sequential Search
 A very simple searching algorithm.
 It starts from one end checking every element until the desired element is found.
-* It can be performed in a unsorted list.
+* It can be performed in an unsorted list.
 * Time Complexity : **O(n)**
 ```python
 def LinearSearch(array, key):